Cyber-Syntax/fedora-setup/README.md

 # **⚠️ WARNING**

-I am not responsible for any damage caused by this script.
-Use it with caution.
+I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED BY THIS SCRIPT.
+USE AT YOUR OWN RISK.
 This script is need root privileges which can be dangerous.
 Please, always review the script before running it.

 I am currently testing this script on Fedora 41 and I am going to make sure everything is working as expected.